 Those changes resulted in a chewier, thicker and more delicious cookie.

 That’s it!
-I hope you’ll enjoy the cookies!
+I hope you’ll enjoy these air fryer chocolate chip cookies!
 If you make this recipe, I’d really love to see pictures of your creations on Instagram, Facebook and Twitter!
 Please hashtag them #texanerin so I can find them. :)

 Air Fryer Chocolate Cookies (gluten-free/vegan options)